Nikhil636/Attendance-app/README.md

 <H1>Todo</H1>
+* Sign up screen to register new users
 * Marking attendance by scanning a QR code.<br>
 * Stores the location from where the user checked in.<br>
 * User can upload a profile photo<br>